The Wellington Trust .

 We process data at our registered office, with access restrictions in place for our data processors within the UK.
 Our IT specialist retains our data at a different location equally protected behind the appropriate firewalls and other security devices.

 However, the transmission of information via the internet is not completely secure and we cannot guarantee the security of your information transmitted via the internet.
-Any such transmission is at your own risk and you acknowledge and agree that we shall not be responsible for any unauthorised use, distribution, damage or destruction of your information except to the extent that we are required to accept such responsibility by the Data Protection Act 2018 , GDPR, and the Privacy and Electronic Communications Regulations 2003, as updated.
-Once we have received your information, we will use security procedures and features to prevent unauthorised access to it.
+Any such transmission is at your own risk and you acknowledge and agree that we shall not be responsible for any unauthorised use, distribution, damage or destruction of your information except to the extent that we are required to accept such responsibility under UK GDPR and the Privacy and Electronic Communications Regulations 2003, as updated.
+Once we have received your information we will use security procedures and features to prevent unauthorised access of it.

 External links not covered by this policy